thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

     Example: `524,child1,http://www.my.url,bar.conf`
   2) C8Y config plugin: downloads the file based on the URL received from C8Y, to some temporary location

+  3) C8Y config plugin: generates a random file-id (prefixed with "configuration/") to be used as unique file-handle for HTTP file transfer.

-  3) C8Y config plugin: uploads the file to the thin-edge file transfer feature, and removes it from the temporary location
+  4) C8Y config plugin: uploads the file to the thin-edge file transfer feature, and removes it from the temporary location

-  HTTP PUT request: `http://<ip address of thin-edge devicee>/tedge/tmpfiles`
+  HTTP PUT request: `http://<ip address of thin-edge device>/tedge/tmpfiles/<file-id>`

-  4) The response from the HTTP file transfer feature contains a _temporary URL_, that is later used to uniquely access that uploaded file.<br/>
-    Example for a _temporary URL_: `/tedge/tmpfiles/<random string>`

-  5) C8Y config plugin: notifies the external device `child1` via MQTT to download the new configuration from the thin-edge device with the _temporary URL_.
+  5) C8Y config plugin: notifies the external device `child1` via MQTT to download the new configuration from the thin-edge device with url "file-id".

   Topic: `tedge/configuration/req/send/{config type}/{childid}`<br/>
   Example: `tedge/configuration/req/send/bar.conf/child1`<br/>
-  Payload: ` <temporary URL> `<br/>
+  Payload: ` <file-id> `<br/>
   TODO: Investigate and decide about topic structure and payload in scheduled prototype (https://github.com/thin-edge/thin-edge.io/issues/1307)

+  6) external device child1: notifies the plugin about the "execution" status of the upload operations.

-  6) external device child1: Downloads configuration file from the thin-edge device with the HTTP file transfer feature and the _temporary URL_, and file transfer removes the file from its local filesystem folder.
+  7) external device child1: Downloads configuration file from the thin-edge device with the HTTP file transfer feature and the "file-id".

-  Example for HTTP GET request: `http://<ip address of thin-edge device>/<temporary URL>`
+  Example for HTTP GET request: `http://<ip address of thin-edge device>/tedge/tmpfiles/<file-id>`

-  7) external device child1: applies the new configuration and notifies the the plugin via MQTT about success.
+  8) external device child1: applies the new configuration.

+  9) external device child1: notifies the plugin via MQTT about success.

   Topic: `tedge/configuration/res/send/{config type}/{childid}`<br/>
   Example: `tedge/configuration/res/send/bar.conf/child1`<br/>

   TODO: Investigate and decide about topic structure and payload in scheduled prototype (https://github.com/thin-edge/thin-edge.io/issues/1307).
 Unhappy paths also to be considered here.

-  8) C8Y config plugin: recognizes the MQTT notification and sends the result to C8Y.
+  10) C8Y config plugin: sends a delete request HTTP file transfer with the "file.id"

+  Example for HTTP DELETE request: `http://<ip address of thin-edge device>/tmpfiles/<file-id>`

   TO-BE-DEFINED: